A robust statistical framework for cyber-vulnerability prioritisation under partial information in threat intelligence: Introduction

 To answer these questions, we propose a new statistical framework to address the need for flexible and interpretable models relating to cyber-vulnerability assessment and their prioritisation, in this way supporting adaptive decision-making.
-Flexibility is required to allow different users to adapt the framework based on the information they have access to, e.g. adding explanatory variables or considering different response variables based on their own ranking.
-Interpretability is needed to prompt appropriate interventions, e.g. counteractions to fix vulnerabilities or prevent their exploitation.
+Flexibility is required to allow different users to adapt the framework based on the information they have access to, e.g., by adding explanatory variables or considering different response variables based on their own ranking.
+Interpretability is needed to prompt appropriate interventions, e.g., counteractions to fix vulnerabilities or prevent their exploitation.

-As will be detailed in the following sections, the focus on vulnerabilities, rather than actual incidents, requires appropriate models, in terms of both estimation procedures and accuracy measures, to deal with uncertainty and partial information.
-Specifically, to address RQ1 we adopt mid-quantile regression as a means to provide robust estimates of ordinal (quantitative and qualitative) risk assessments of cyber-vulnerabilities depending on available information (predictors).
-Regarding the research question RQ2, we introduce a new accuracy measure that meets an invariance requirement for cyber-vulnerability severity rankings with respect to unobserved vulnerabilities.
+This work focuses on vulnerabilities rather than actual incidents, which requires appropriate models to deal with the two types of uncertainty connected to the research questions in terms of both estimation procedures and accuracy measures.
+Specifically, to address RQ1, we adopt mid-quantile regression \citep{Geraci2022} as a means to provide robust estimates of ordinal (quantitative and qualitative) risk assessments of known cyber-vulnerabilities dependent on available information.
+Regarding RQ2, we introduce a new accuracy measure that meets an invariance requirement for cyber-vulnerability priority rankings with respect to unobserved or unknown vulnerabilities.

-These proposals are tested on both simulated and real data.
-While the statistical approach presented in this work is flexible enough to include other sources of threat beyond cyber-vulnerabilities, the data we consider in this work do not involve factors such as social engineering, insider threats, and physical effects (e.g. overload of ICT capacities).
-However, it is worth stressing that such factors may be as critical as cybervulnerabilities and may combine with them in the execution of a cyber-attack \citep{Catalano2022}.